Is hyperpigmentation giving you the beauty blues?

-Many people struggle with their skin appearing lighter or darker than usual in concentrated areas, but there really is no such thing as perfect skin.
+Many people struggle with their skin appearing lighter or darker than usual in concentrated areas, but there is no such thing as perfect skin.

-Hyperpigmentation results from very complex biological processes in your skin, which can lead to melanin’s production by melanocytes, found in the basal layer of your outer layer of skin.
+Hyperpigmentation results from very complex biological processes in your skin, which can lead to melanin production by melanocytes found in the basal layer of your outer layer of skin.

 These melanocytes can be likened to tiny pigment factories in your skin.

-These pigment-producing cells, which are triggered by a tyrosinase enzyme, are responsible for creating the colour of your hair, skin, and eyes.
+These pigment-producing cells, triggered by a tyrosinase enzyme, are responsible for creating the colour of your hair, skin, and eyes.

 Different coloured skin types contain the same number of melanocytes, but those with different ethnic backgrounds carry genes that make melanocytes produce more pigment – referred to as melanin.

 - birth control